NZGP pole for van Hoepen - Speedcafe

 Saturday 4th February, 2023 - 12:00pm

-Lauren van Hoepen has taken pole for the New Zealand Grand Prix at Hampton Downs International Motorsport Park.
+Laurens van Hoepen has taken pole for the New Zealand Grand Prix at Hampton Downs International Motorsport Park.

 On his Castrol Toyota Formula Regional Oceania Championship debut, the Dutchman took pole for both today’s Race 1 and tomorrow’s NZGP.